nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all contact : `listc`

-Shows a list of all persons in the address book.
+Shows a list of all contacts.

 Format: `listc`

 #### Deleting a contact : `delc`

-Deletes the specified contact from the contact list.
+Deletes the specified contact.

 Format: `delc {contact_index}`